Certification for Foot Care Nurses

 Currently there is no certification process for nursing foot care in Canada.
 However, developing the certification process for Canadian foot care nurses is a goal for CAFCN.
 We will continue to work on this process.

 I practice now as a foot care nurse.
 What can I do now if I can’t become certified?

 Follow the standards, policies and ethical values of your provincial nursing governing body.

 ALL NURSES are expected to remain up to date in their practice in any area that they work.

 All nursing governing bodies have annual requirements to demonstrate that your education and learning is a continuous process.
 We strongly advise that you regularly seek out, participate in and document educational opportunities that are pertinent to your nursing practice.
 This can mean attending relevant conferences, workshops, and interest, study or journal groups.
 This can mean on–line education through educational institutions or self-directed learning.
 Internet access for those in remote locations can help to remove travel barriers and for that reason we have a page on this site that is devoted to resources for foot care providers.

-Once the process for certification for nursing foot care is available, will I have to certify?
+Once certification for nursing foot care is available, will I have to certify?

-No. All CNA certification is voluntary but it may become a requirement for some positions by the employer in the future.
+No. Certification is voluntary but it may become a requirement for some positions by the employer in the future.

 Will I have to certify as a foot care nurse in order to continue to see my own clients?